全部树

 • Lena Hensvik, Thomas Le Barbanchon, Roland Rathelot, 2021, “Job search during the COVID-19 crisis”, Journal of Public Economics, Volume 194.

-• Chen Lin, Gao Yuepeng, Yu Linhui, 2024: "How Does Artificial Intelligence Transform Corporate Labor Demand?
-Evidence from Recruitment Platform Big Data", Management World, No.6.
+• Chen Lin, Gao Yuepeng, Yu Linhui, 2024: "How Does Artificial Intelligence Transform Labor Demand in Enterprises?—Evidence from Big Data on Recruitment Platforms" (人工智能如何改变企业对劳动力的需求?——来自招聘平台大数据的分析), Management World (管理世界), No. 6.

 Data Update Frequency